katalon-studio-samples/katalon-octoperf-sample/README.md

 * Create Virtual Users: A [Virtual User][VU] (shortened VU) represents a user journey through your application.
 It lets you simulate a real user behavior.
   You are then prompted with several options:
   * Website or REST API
-  * Browser record
+  * Browser Record
   * Jmeter Project
   * Postman collection
   * Fragments

-# How to automate
-* Generate a .har file on browser(Chrome/firefox) by recording all the action for your test website
+  We am using a Browser Record for the Vitrula user so generating a .har file on browser(Chrome/firefox) by recording all the action for test application.
 <img width="1440" alt="Screenshot 2023-01-23 at 5 11 08 PM" src="https://user-images.githubusercontent.com/84115288/214031446-3ec9cad2-4881-45fb-af59-48cfb9d4c4a0.png">

 * Setup your project on Octoperf(https://api.octoperf.com/)